wkler/ERC721-ERC-20-Token-Minter/README.md

 ~~~
 A successful deployment to the Rinkeby test network should look something like this:
 ![](ReadmePhotos/contracts_deployed.PNG)<br>
 The screenshot above says "Already Verified" since they have been deployed during testing.
 When a contract is redeployed without modification to the source code, it does not need to re-verify.
-If you are deploying the contrafts for the first time, it should read "Verification Success".
+If you are deploying the contracts for the first time, it should read "Verification Success" in green text.

-11) It is imperative that you fund your deployed ERC20Token.sol contract with LINK tokens.
-Not doing this will result in the program crashing when you try and mint an NFT.
+11) Send LINK from your wallet to your deployed ERC-20Token.sol contract.
+This is an imperative step.
+Not doing so will result in the program crashing when you try and mint an NFT.
 The resulting console error will look something like this:
 ![](ReadmePhotos/account_needs_link.PNG)
 If you see this error, just send link tokens from your wallet to the deployed ERC-20Token.sol contract address and restart the minting process.
 12) Start IPFS server in a new terminal with the command: